yubik-studio/yubik-studio.github.io/README.md

  - Created the 1QBit Academic Collaboration Program in Finance, the company's most successful market development initiative for quantum computing.
 Supervised 1QBit staff analysts in their guidance of students in classical and quantum projects at University College London, the University of California Berkeley, the Stevens Institute, and other top universities.
 Eight dissertations in 2 years of operation.

- - Implemented quantum computing solutions for swap netting, clique analysis in forwards markets, feature selection in credit scoring, and optimal position allocation (OTC vs. centrally-cleared) in Eurodollar futures & strategies.
+ - Implemented quantum computing solutions for swap netting, clique analysis in forwards markets, [feature selection in credit scoring](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=MUcNd5cAAAAJ&citation_for_view=MUcNd5cAAAAJ:zYLM7Y9cAGgC), and optimal position allocation (OTC vs. centrally-cleared) in Eurodollar futures & strategies.

- - Led the company’s adoption of 5C market analysis, product roadmapping, agile requirements, and other process improvements.
+ - Led the company’s adoption of structured market analysis, product roadmapping, agile requirements, and other process improvements.